-Thus, this integrative model of recovery capital, social contagion and social identity emphasises that recovery is a change process and one that is firmly embedded in social and societal triggers and that is sustained by group involvement.
-Public policy, public attitudes and community connections are all important contextual drivers for recovery (in both positive and negative directions).
+Overall, this integrative model of recovery capital, social contagion, and social identity emphasises that recovery is a change process and one that is firmly embedded in social and societal triggers and sustained by group involvement.
+Public policy, public attitudes, and community connections are all important contextual drivers for recovery (in both positive and negative directions).
 Access to visible recovery champions and community resources are essential contextual facilitators of addiction recovery.

 The ‘contagion’ component of the model also draws heavily on the work of Christakis and Fowler (2010) and the principles of social epidemiology.
 Specifically, if recovery is both visible and attractive in its presentation, then it is likely that it will spread more rapidly through social networks both as a behavioural phenomenon among individuals with addiction histories but also as a socially desirable and acceptable aspiration within communities.
 This in turn should open more doors and create further pathways that increase the opportunities for sustainable recovery growth and change.
-These are the ideas that have generated the “Recovery Cities” movement (Best & Colman, 2019), promoting community inclusiveness based on the principles of the recovery movement and also are designed to continue to support effective recovery pathways.
-The Recovery Cities / Inclusive Cities initiative involved three cities in the first instance – Doncaster in the UK, Ghent in Belgium and Gothenburg in Sweden.
+These are the ideas that have generated the “Recovery Cities” (i.e., Inclusive Cities) movement (Best & Colman, 2019), promoting community inclusiveness based on the principles of the recovery movement and designed to continue to support effective recovery pathways.
+The Recovery Cities / Inclusive Cities initiative involved three cities initially – Doncaster in the UK, Ghent in Belgium, and Gothenburg in Sweden.
 In all three cities, the aim was to mobilise community resources through a recruited cohort of ‘community connectors’ to challenge exclusion and create pathways to community resources for people who misuse substances and then to other marginalised and stigmatised groups.
-The initiative has now extended to a number of other cities in Europe and New Zealand, and is building a model for supporting and enhancing personal journeys to wellbeing.
+The initiative has now extended to a number of other cities in Europe and New Zealand, and is building a community model for supporting and enhancing personal journeys to wellbeing.

-Revisiting definitions and transcending the personal
+Conclusions

-The evidence presented here challenges the dominant tendency historically in the literature to view addiction as a disease (White & Cloud, 2008).
-The disease model of addiction has oftentimes been critiqued for having the effect of overly individualising, pathologising and dehumanising the person and the perceived problem (Pienaar, & Dilkes-Frayne, 2017), while at the same time individualising responsibility for resolution.
-Individuals have differentiated capacities to overcome addiction (Cloud & Granfield, 2008).
-That is, the same set of factors can and do affect individuals differently depending on their personal, situational, social contexts and resources.
-However, this differentiated capacity is also deeply affected by factors, forces and structures that operate at the meso and macro levels.
+The evidence presented here challenges the dominant tendency historically to view addiction as a disease (White & Cloud, 2008).
+The disease model has oftentimes been critiqued for having the effect of overly individualising, pathologising, and dehumanising the person and the perceived problem (Pienaar, & Dilkes-Frayne, 2017), while at the same time individualising the responsibility for resolution.
+Individuals have differentiated capacities and resources to overcome addiction (Cloud & Granfield, 2008).
+The same set of factors can and do affect individuals differently depending on their personal, situational, social contexts, and resources.
+However, this differentiated capacity is also deeply affected by factors, forces, and structures that operate at the meso and macro levels.

-Therefore, the dynamics operating in individuals’ recovery journey are nuanced, interactive and dynamic but are not always within the control or responsibility of the individual.
+Therefore, the dynamics operating in individuals’ recovery journey are nuanced, interactive, and dynamic and are not always within the control or responsibility of the individual.
 To simply individualise and ascribe responsibility to the person in recovery for their lack of ‘success’ does little to acknowledge the existence of the social inequalities and dire social realities, levels of exclusion and stigma faced by certain populations within the recovery population (Cloud & Granfield, 2008).
-There will be some individuals who can recover in stigmatising and hostile settings (if they have enough personal and social recovery capital); for most, however, it will be the ability to access community resources (houses, jobs, meaningful activities and recovery support groups) as well as personalised and individualised relationships, that will be prerequisites for sustainable change.
+There will be some individuals who can recover in stigmatising and hostile settings if they have enough personal and social recovery capital.
+For most, however, it will be the ability to access community resources (houses, jobs, meaningful activities, and recovery support groups) as well as personalised and individualised relationships, that will be prerequisites for sustainable change.
 This is why CHIME offers a model for how recovery-oriented services should deploy their resources and assess their impact and effectiveness.